Overview

 Buyer preferences & claims data

 Most buyers rarely enforce indemnification claims directly against sellers — largely due to relationship and reputational concerns.
-RWI removes those concerns, leading to claims filed in roughly 20% of M&A placements.
-CRE claims data is still emerging but expected to focus on rent roll accuracy, property condition, and environmental risk.
+RWI removes those concerns, leading to claims filed on a meaningful share of M&A placements according to industry studies.
+Real Assets claims data is still emerging but expected to focus on rent roll accuracy, property condition, and environmental risk.

 Longer survival periods